5 Ways to Get Kids Excited About STEM Learning

 Find a center near you1.
 Recognize people who advance STEM.

-2. Identify outside-the-box places where STEM lives.
+2. Identify outside-the-box places where STEM skills are used.